ryanalfa94/3d_portfolio/README.md

-# 🚀 Ryan Alfa - 3D Developer Portfolio
+# 🚀 Ryan Alfa - 3D Portfolio

 A modern, animated 3D developer portfolio built with **React**, **Three.js**, **Framer Motion**, and **Tailwind CSS**.
 This project showcases my work, skills, and contact information with a clean, mobile-friendly, and interactive UI.